hydroper-jet/lang/spec/1.0/source/src/expressions/new-expressions.md

 The new expression is used to instantiate a class.

-The new expression may not be used to instantiate static classes.
+The new expression may not be used to instantiate static classes and enumerations.